roguewatt/via-framework/README.md

 `2026-06-19 07:40 ≤ 2026-06-19 08:00`

-Its Valid Time is later than the Reference Time because it is a future covariate.
+Its Valid Time is later than the Sample As-of Time because it is a future covariate.

 ### SISO Example 3: Sequential Single-Horizon Forecast